 Although the snaps themselves are fairly strong, the Glove Huggy workmanship is not very durable as the snaps are prone to tearing away and seams will not hold if the fabric stretches too much when the child is trying to remove the glove.
 In some cases the child will chew on them and this can lead to additional wear and tear.

-We feel Huggey Glovey has done a good job with the sizing of their product.
+We feel Huggey Glovey has done a good job with the sizing of their thumb and finger sucking gloves.
 There are just two sizes, small for ages 2-4, and large for ages 5-8.
 You may find some homemade versions of this type of product from crafty folks online, but time you will spend trying to figure out if the sizing and materials are any good may be a waste of time.

 If you can get rid of the night time habit the day time habit will fade away.
-If you are able to use the Glovey Huggey successfully at night (you child does not take them off or suck with it on) you should have a good chance to get over the habit during the day.
+If you are able to use the thumb sucking Glovey Huggey successfully at night (your child does not take them off or suck with it on) you should have a good chance to get over the habit during the day.